Los Angeles: Public transit

+The primary payment method for the Los Angeles Metro and most other regional agencies is the TAP card, a contactless stored-value card.
+According to the 2024 US Census Bureau American Community Survey, around 6.2% of working Los Angeles (city) residents commute to work via public transit.
+Metro recorded approximately 951,500 weekday boardings in 2024, with buses accounting for more than two-thirds of ridership.

 Airports

 Los Angeles Intl.
 Airport (LAX) is the eighth-busiest airport in the world.

 The main international and domestic airport serving Los Angeles is Los Angeles International Airport, commonly referred to by its airport code, LAX.
 It is located on the Westside of Los Angeles near the Sofi Stadium in Inglewood.

 Other major nearby commercial airports include: